thirumurthis/Learnings/gRPC/grpc_notes_server_code_workflow.md

+## Simple Introduction of gRPC

-gRPC - gRPC Remote Procedure Call
+gRPC is called as `gRPC Remote Procedure Call`

 - Its strictly typed
 - highly performant, scalable and interopable